 It is increasingly apparent that the lending game is won and lost at the front-end (originations) and the back-end (collections) of the lending process.
 The middle — a compliant servicing platform is now table stakes.

-The Honey Trap: Indirect lending still relies on old-school methods of establishing partnerships with dealers and other intermediaries to ensure a steady stream of applications.
-However, in the direct space, attracting potential borrowers to ones’ site in sufficient numbers is critical to business success.
-In order to accomplish this, lenders are employing digital marketing techniques like paid advertising (e.g. Google Ads) and canvas fingerprinting (tracking web searches to target ads) to drive traffic to their sites.
+1. “Digital honey”.
+Indirect lending still relies on old-school methods of establishing partnerships with dealers and other intermediaries to ensure a steady stream of applications.
+However, in the direct space, attracting potential borrowers to a lender’s site in sufficient numbers is critical to business success.
+In order to accomplish this, lenders are employing digital marketing techniques like paid advertising (e.g. Google Ads) and “canvas fingerprinting” (tracking web searches to target ads) to drive traffic to their sites.

-Engage & Capture: Once a prospect lands on the site and is sufficiently enticed by the offer(s), the next big challenge is to engage the prospect and ensure that they complete their application.
+2. Engage and capture.
+Once a prospect lands on the site and is sufficiently enticed by the offer(s), the next big challenge is to engage the prospect and ensure that they complete their application.
 Most retail lenders experience high rates of application abandonment.
-To mitigate this, lenders are employing a two-pronged strategy –
+To mitigate this, many of them are employing a two-pronged strategy:

 - Employing educational videos and chat bots to keep prospects engaged; and